 Tel.: 00 33 (0)3 21 06 07 22

-The restaurant has a well deserved Michelin star and a growing reputation.
+The restaurant has two well-deserved Michelin stars and a growing reputation.
 Alexandre Gauthier has upped the ante with a cooking style that reflects current preoccupations with experiments in flavors and cooking methods.
 But the inherent tastes and textures in dishes like ravioli with lobster cooked with green mangoes, or whiting in a warm golden crust with lime and capers, are not sacrificed.
 This is serious cooking, very well done.

 The dining room is shaped like a forge and there are saddle leather seats; the decor matching the fireworks in the cooking.